ariannasg/optimizing-python/README.md

 167 ns ± 5.37 ns per loop (mean ± std. dev. of 7 runs, 10000000 loops each)
 ```

-This is an example of how to profile using IPython.
+This is an example of how to profile using `prun` in IPython.
 By default prun sorts the results by time.
 To view what options we have we can do `%prun?`
 ```